civo/docs/content/docs/kubernetes/installing-gpu-operator.md

 Now you should be able to use Kubectl to manage the Kubernetes Cluster.

-## Installation of the GPU operator using Terraform Helm
+## Installation of the GPU operator using Helm

 Once your KUBECONFIG is downloaded and set as your current context,  you can run the following to deploy the GPU operator: